Less than world-class hotels at world-class Machu Picchu. Why?

 Anyone traveling to Machu Picchu who has any expectation of hotels with views, amenities, concierge services, pools or gyms, should NOT be staying in anything less than the 5* luxury Sanctuary Lodge or InkaTerra, which costs anywhere from $700-$1200 per night for a double room.
 Even the Sanctuary Lodge, which is the only hotel located inside the Machu Picchu National Park does not have rooms with views of Machu Picchu.
 And there are only 2 rooms with mountain views, which will lighten your wallet by more than a grand.
 Pools?
 Gyms?
-Really??
+Really?

 On Trip Advisor website, all the 5 star luxury hotels in Aguas Calientes have an average rating of 4.5 (on a scale of 5) The Sanctuary has "the" location.
 Their front door spills out to the steps that enter Machu Picchu National Park.
 The Sanctuary has the service and they have fabulous food & fabulous thread count!
 But the rooms are a little small and the hallways are dark & narrow.
 Is is worth the cost?
 You'll have to read the reviewsand decide.
 One says, "adequate for the night," and another "excellent value."
 Fortunately most visitors are there to see one thing: Machu Picchu.
 They only need hotels that offer basic comforts in a clean, safe environment.
 It's rare to find a 3* hotel without any negative reviews.
 It might even be impossible.
 And here's why:

 - The town of Aguas Calientes is in one-of-a-kind.
 There is no other village (it's really a village, not a city) in Peru, if not the world, with such a prestigious location.
 Right under the elbow of a high-profile world-renowned travel destination.
 Visitor expectations are high.
 The flow of visitors to the ruins is steady every day of the year by travelers of all ages & socio-economic classes.

 - There's no economic incentive for hotels in Aguas Calientes to cater to the whims of travelers.
 Normal hotel occupancy is enough to support a family, in spite of negative reviews.
 The hotels with the fewest bad reviews will fill up first.
 And those with marginal reviews will fill up last.